PDS Summer Training Sessions

 Standard

-There is now a Coronavirus Hub on the parliamentary intranet.
+There is no longer a Coronavirus Hub on the parliamentary intranet.

 It contains everything you need to know about Parliament’s response to coronavirus, including how to work remotely, what services are available and how access has been affected.
 It is for Members of both Houses, staff in the Lords, Commons and PDS and people who work for MPs and Members of the House of Lords.